mverleun/workshop-probes/README.md

 ... omitted
 ```

-If you wait a while you'll notice that the pods restart every 150 seconds and that after a restart the readiness probe of the first pod failes again.
+If you wait a while you'll notice that the pods restart every 150 seconds and that after a restart the readiness probe of the first pod fails again.

 After restarting the file that affects the readiness probes is gone causing the readiness probe to fail again.